mikeathan/nodeherder/README.md

 ## frontend

+- add card control for automations
-- add type in device.expose for http data
+- add type in device.expose for http data ?
 - add functionality to enable/disalbe a trigger
 - add log window in frontend